vhawk19/Py_Primer/Learn to handle your file/writing to a file.md

 f.close()

 ```
-The result after code execution is as follows:-
+The result after code execution is as follows :-
 ```python
 This is line 1
 This is line 2